vaughnteegarden/slate/source/includes/_howtoinstantbuy.md

 When the user confirms intent, pass the card choice and the entered CVV value to the `createPaymentRequest` method.
 This creates the encrypted `paymentRequest` object needed for checkout.

-Pass the `merchantId`, `phonebookId` and `addressId` strings, the `checkoutProduct` object, a `rezolveLocation` object, the `paymentRequest` object, and an interface or callback to the `buyProduct` method.
+Pass a `checkoutBundle` object, `phonebookId` string, a `rezolveLocation` object, the `paymentRequest` object, and an interface or callback to the `buyProduct` method.
 The success response will be the `order id` as a string.
 Note that this does not mean the order was confirmed, only that the request was successfully received.

 When the method returns successfully, it will automatically initiate the signOrderUpdate method.